 One thing that might surprise newcomers to the 4-0-5 is just how big Oklahoma City is.
 The city covers 620 square miles, making it one of the top three largest cities in America by land size.
 In a city that size transportation is crucial.

 The good news is that Oklahoma City sits at the crossroads of three major interstates.
 If your preferred mode of transportation is automobile…well you won’t spend much time there.
 Out of the biggest 52 metros in the U.S., OKC had the third-lowest commute time.

 As the population of the metro continues to grow, public transportation is also key.
 EMBARK is Oklahoma City’s bus system and has recently won a trio of prestigious awards.
 We also have a popular bike sharing program called Spokies.

-One of the most anticipated transportation projects (heck, one of the most anticipated developments of any kind) is the upcoming MAPS 3 Modern Streetcar.
-The final route for the streetcar was recently approved, the streetcars are on order, and construction on the line is slated to begin this year.
+One of the most anticipated transportation projects (heck developments of any kind) is the upcoming MAPS 3 Modern Streetcar.
+The final route for the streetcar was recently approved, the streetcars are on order, and construction on the line is underway (please pardon our progress).

 If you are looking to travel outside of the metro, come home soon, but check out Will Rogers World Airport and the Heartland Flyer.
 The airport boasts seven airlines with 22 nonstop flights and the train makes daily trips to Ft.
 Worth (with connections further south) with several stops along the way.

 For more information on transportation in OKC our website is a great start.